 Originally Posted by Teegunn

-To do a clean install you have to format the HD.
+To do a clean install you can not use the same parition.